Luckenbach School

 Visits or Tours

-Don't miss out on the chance to explore the schools and their neighboring grounds, even if there are no official open house events scheduled.
+Don't miss out on the chance to explore the schools and their neighboring grounds, even if no official open house events are scheduled.
 The school properties and land offer excellent opportunities for leisurely walks, bird watching, engaging in geo-caching, and more.
-In case the school buildings are locked, take a moment to peer through the windows and catch a glimpse of their interiors.
+If the school buildings are locked, take a moment to peer through the windows and catch a glimpse of their interiors.
 However, if there happens to be a private event in progress, please be considerate and avoid disrupting it.

 Rental Contacts